 Journey east to the Caribbean shore and TORTUGUERO NATIONAL PARK.
 On the way, stop at a BANANA PLANTATION to see one of Costa Rica’s main exports being harvested.
 Later, board a motor launch for your CRUISE along the Tortuguero Canals, waterways crisscrossing a national park dedicated to the protection of endangered turtles.
 The trained eyes of your guide and boatman help you spot freshwater turtles, caimans, herons, toucans, egrets, and monkeys.
 An afternoon at leisure lets you explore Evergreen Lodge until you meet for an informative slideshow presentation on the area.

 During your morning at leisure, you may wish to go on an optional horseback ride or float trip.
 Or, you can take advantage of your resort’s amenities by walking along the shaded trails nearby.
-Later this afternoon, enjoy a walking tour of the town of La Fortuna de San Carlos, offering spectacular views of the active Arenal Volcano.
-Visit NATURA PARK, where a Naturalist takes you on a guided tour of this ecological park that is home to a wide variety of plants and animals from the region.
-During your walk, keep an eye out for the toucans, iguanas, frogs, birds, butterflies, and caimans commonly seen here.
-Next, drive to nearby famous TABACÓN HOT SPRINGS for a dip in the curative and relaxing pools.
+Later this afternoon, visit ARENAL VOLCANO NATIONAL PARK, where your guide takes you on a walk through lava trails of the volcano and shows you how nature has found a way to recover from past lava flows.
+Next, enjoy a walking tour of the town of La Fortuna de San Carlos, offering spectacular views of the active Arenal Volcano.
+This evening, drive to nearby famous TABACÓN HOT SPRINGS for a dip in the curative and relaxing pools.
 Later, enjoy a dinner at the hot springs.

 After breakfast, continue to MONTEVERDE, where you will enjoy two days in the cloud forest.
-This afternoon, take a guided tour on the SKYWALK hanging bridges, which combines trails and suspension bridges through the canopy of Monteverde Cloud Forest, to search for flora and fauna.
+This afternoon after an included lunch, take a guided tour on the SKYWALK hanging bridges, which combines trails and suspension bridges through the canopy of Monteverde Cloud Forest, to search for flora and fauna.

 En route to San José, visit SARCHI Village, known as the center of Costa Rican handcrafts and where you will see the artists in their workshops making the famous oxcarts.
 Next stop is Grecia Village to see the metal church that was imported from Belgium to Puerto Limon in 1897.
 The church was transported by oxcarts to its present-day location, but sat in the plaza for 10 years before being reconstructed.